 - At this point you need to check the temperature of your oil.
 If you throw in a pinch of flour it should sizzle.
 The oil should be 300- 325 degrees.
 Not too hot because you don't want your chicken to burn.
 My oil is perfect over medium heat.

-- Using tongs, coat ½ of the chicken strips in the flour mixture and place on a plate.
-When ½ of the chicken is coated place them in the heated oil.
+- Using tongs, coat the chicken strips in the flour mixture and place on a plate.
+Then, place as many as will comfortably fit in the heated oil.

 - Mix together all ingredients well and serve with your chicken strips!